Coronavirus: Aberdeen to play St Johnstone without eight self-isolating players

 Live on

-The initial positive player will require to self-isolate for 10 days from yesterday with the remaining seven players to self-isolate for 14 days from yesterday.
+The initial positive player will require to self-isolate for 10 days from Wednesday with the remaining seven players to self-isolate for 14 days from the same date.

 It comes after a jump in coronavirus cases in Aberdeen has forced Scotland First Minister Nicola Sturgeon to impose new restrictions on the city.